maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Renaming custom headers

 Rename custom headers to start with `X-` as mentioned in the [RFC](http://www.ietf.org/rfc/rfc2047.txt).
-At present the custom headers used in the [NFS](https://maidsafe.readme.io/docs/nfs-get-file#section-response) and [DNS](https://maidsafe.readme.io/docs/dns-get-file-unauth#section-response) while fetching a file does not follow the standards.
+At present the custom headers used in the [NFS](https://github.com/krishnaIndia/rfcs/blob/launcher_enhancement/text/0018-launcher-as-rest-server/nfs_api.md#response-headers-5) while fetching a file does not follow the standards.
 And any custom header used should follow the naming convention.

 ## New Features